-- 1/4 cup dry sherry optional
+- ¼ cup dry sherry or white wine (optional)

-- Salt and pepper
+- Salt and pepper to taste

-- Gradually stir in the chicken stock until the gravy is the consistency that you want.
+- Let simmer, stirring occasionally, until the turkey gravy is the consistency that you want.

-- If using the sherry, stir it into the gravy.
+- Stir the sherry into the gravy.

 - Add salt and pepper to taste.